ambuneves/bio722/scripts/01-intro_and_data_processing.md

 ## Data Processing

-We downloaded the raw data, so we will need to trim the adapters and do a quality check.
+We downloaded **raw data**, so we will need to trim the adapters and do a quality check.
 We used trimmomatic to trim the data, and fastqc to check the data before and after trimming.
 Note the `SE` in the loop, which specifies we are working with single-end data.

 ```
+#TRIMMOMATIC FOR LOOP FOR SINGLE END READS

 #!/bin/bash
 #For loop to go through all of the files in a directory:
 raw_dir=path/to/data